 There is no doubt that you are highly likely to use the train while you are in Japan.
 Many large cities have a subway and local train service, and the most common way to travel between towns and cities is by rail.
-Most of Japan’s trains have basic English translations for key areas, and virtually all station and railway line names are romanized.
-(You can even see Korean and Chinese at most of the stations now, especially in Tokyo.)
-But the moment you step into a train station, you’ll realize that a majority of what you’ll see and hear is still in Japanese, and to a foreigner that speaks little or no Nihongo, this may seem a little daunting.
+Most of Japan’s trains and train stations have basic English translations for key areas and important information, and virtually all station and railway line names are romanized.
+You can even see Korean and Chinese at most of the stations now, especially in the greater Tokyo area.
+But the moment you step into a train station, you may realize that a majority of what you’ll see and hear is still in Japanese, and to a foreigner that speaks little or none of the language, this may seem a little daunting.

-There’s no doubt, at least one Japanese civilian will be willing to help you out in dealing with any confusing situation, but wouldn’t it be great to understand the basics?
-With the help of this article, let’s learn some useful Japanese terms used when riding trains and how they are used.
+It is pretty likely that at least one Japanese civilian will be willing to help you out in dealing with any confusing situation, but wouldn’t it be great to understand the basics?
+It could potentially save you a lot of trouble and give you more time to enjoy the experience of riding a train in Japan.

 |Kakuekiteisha||各駅停車||Train that stops at all stations (local)|